sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/livy.rst

 Add additional parameters as per your environment
 ======

-Once you have selected  the connection type & groups, add the additonal connection parameters needed.
-For more deatils refer the following tables and images:
+Once you have selected  the connection type & groups, add the additional connection parameters needed.
+For more details refer the following tables and images:

 For GENERAL tab
 ++++